tguizelini/flutter-architecture/README.md

-# Clean Architecture with Flutter
+# Flutter

 This project structure was made thinking in productivity and easy maintenance.

 #### What it brings ?

-1. Bloc Pattern
+1. Clean Architecture

-2. GetIt package for dependency injection
+2. Get_It for dependency injection

 3. MobX to manage states

 4. SQFlite to work with SQLite

-5. Helper for make HTTP requests using Dio
+5. HTTP requests using Dio

 6. Helper for store data on device using Shared Preferences with a helper class